 About the Group

-The Resilience & Preparedness Group aims to strengthen relationships between emergency services and the community sector at an organisational level, and thus provide a united platform for the delivery of a broad range of resilience and preparedness programs within the community.
+The Recovery, Resilience & Preparedness Group aims to strengthen active partnerships between emergency services and the community sector at an organisational and ‘officer-to-officer’ level, and thus provide a united platform for the delivery of a broad range of recovery, resilience and preparedness programs within our community.

-How often: The Resilience & Preparedness Group meets from 2 to 4pm on the 1st Wednesday of each month.
+How often: The Recovery, Resilience & Preparedness Group currently meets every six weeks from 12 to 2pm on a Wednesday.

 Where: Currently, over Zoom..